yorickvP/lightsd/README.md

 3. Set a `setuid` bit on it if it needs to run as root
 4. Copy `config.default.json` to `config.json` and modify the host/port to point to your seaport server, and modify the controller to point to your executable
+5. Run `lightsd.js`

 ### On your client:

 Add a `config.json` pointing to your seaport server.
-Run the `lights` executable to interface with the server.
+You can place this in the same directory as the lightsd installation, or as `~/.config/lights.conf.json` Run the `lights`(or `lights-cli.js`) executable to interface with the server.

 Daily Scheduling
 ------